Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @return signers array of addresses that signed the certificate
  * @dev This function DOES NOT support smart contact signatures
  * @dev The `referenceTimestamp` in the `ECDSACertificate` is used to determine the operator table to use for the verification
- * @dev It is up to the AVS to handle race conditions for certificates against stale or new operator tables.
+ * @dev AVS' are responsible for managing potential race conditions when certificates are signed close to operator table updates.
 Some examples include:
  *      a.
 An in-flight certificate for a past reference timestamp and an operator table update for a newer reference timestamp.
 The AVS should decide whether it
  *         wants to only confirm tasks against the *latest* certificate
  *      b.
 An in-flight certificate against a stake table with a majority-stake operator that has been slashed or removed from the operatorSet